 mysql --host=127.0.0.1 mysql --protocol=TCP

-On Windows, you can force a MySQL client to use a named-pipe
+On Windows, to force a MySQL client to use a named-pipe

-enabled to support named-pipe connections or if the user making
+system variable enabled to support named-pipe connections or if

-the connection is not a member of the Windows group specified by
+the user making the connection is not a member of the Windows

 system variable, an error occurs.
 Use the